Trump signs executive order delivering 'hard-hitting' sanctions against Iran

 Fox News has learned Iran shut off some of its military radar sites around the time the U.S. was poised to launch retaliatory strikes.
 It's not clear if those radar sites were turned off by the cyberattack or if Iran shut them off deliberately in anticipation of this.

 Yahoo!
 News first reported on the retaliatory cyber strike.
-It came as the White House and Pentagon were also considering military strikes, but President Trump revealed last Friday that he called them off after learning up to 150 Iranians could be killed.
+It came as the White House and Pentagon were also considering military strikes, but Trump revealed last Friday that he called them off after learning up to 150 Iranians could be killed.

 “I stopped it, not ... proportionate to shooting down an unmanned drone,” he tweeted at the time.